xRedRosee/portfolio/README.md

 I created a personal showcase portolio to showcase my skills, projects, personal information and to let people get in touch with me.
 The showcase portfolio can be used for internships as well.

-## Version of Vue and Nuxt
+## Version of Nuxt

-This portfolio is created using Nuxt 3 and Vue 3.
-The reason for this is because they are both newer versions and Vue 2 only is LTS till December 2023.
+This portfolio is created using Nuxt 3.
+The reason for this is because it's newer versions and Nuxt 2 only is LTS till December 2023.
 Nuxt is a free and open-source framework with Vue.

-## Libraries used

-...

 ## How does this website work?